 Chicas Verdes is currently on a campaign to improve the quality of water we drink at Manual Arts.
-They are raising money water selling Chicas Verdes water bottles.
-The goal is to sell 300 water bottles for $15.00.
+They are raising money by selling Chicas Verdes water bottles.
+The goal is to sell 300 water bottles for $15.00 each.
 That’s a total of $45,000 that they can raise for one water filter.
 Valerie Escobar already purchased her bottle and proof is below.

-So far, I’ve been encouraged by the impact Chicas Verdes is having on her students and volunteers.
-I feel a sense of pride knowing that such a program exists here at Manual Arts High Schoo.
-It’s about teaching students lessons on sustainability and resources; I learn a lot from them.
+So far, I’ve been encouraged by the impact Chicas Verdes is having on Ms. Applebaum’s students and volunteers.
+I feel a sense of pride knowing that such a program exists here at Manual Arts High School.
+It’s about teaching students lessons on sustainability and resources; I learned a lot from them.

 We can always support their cause by going to room 113 and buying one of the Chicas Verdes reusable water bottles.
-Money from these sales will go towards installing clean water filters throughout the school.
+Money from these sales will go towards installing a clean water filter at school.
 You can also join the club directly as a volunteer.
-If you would like to learn, you can message them on instagram or speak with Ms. Applebaum in room 113.
+If you would like to learn more, you can message them on instagram or speak with Ms. Applebaum in room 113.
 Don’t forget to follow the Chicas Verdes movement on instagram @ChicasVerdes.